 When you make the cupcakes, the method might seem different to you if you haven’t followed one of my cake recipes yet.
 Please do not fret, this is a method that is tried and true and it makes the most amazing and delicious moist cakes.
 Boiling water with sugar is an old school method.
 Don’t skip it, because it is well worth waiting for the water to cool.

 It’s also very important that you use an amazing Gluten Free All Purpose Flour Blend.
 I have been using the same blend for the past 6 years and I swear by it.
 It never lets me down and everything always comes out perfect!

 Other than that, these cupcakes are simple to make and incredibly delicious.
+The dairy free peppermint buttercream is the true start of this recipe.
 Serve them with hot cocoa and you will be the star of the show.
 Happy Holidays!!